-- During the quarter, staff responded to 111 noise complaints from 62 callers, less from the same period in 2015 when 708 noise complaints were filed from 62 callers. - During the quarter, staff sent 9 notices to operators for suspected noise rule violations, a decrease of 1 from last quarter and an increase of 1 from the same period in 2015.
+- During the quarter staff responded to 228 noise complaints from 62 callers, a significant increase from the same period in 2015 when 47 noise complaints were filled from 29 callers.
+Of the 228 noise complaints, it should be noted that 101 noise complaints were made by one individual. - During the quarter staff sent 11 notices to operators for suspected noise rule violations, an increase of 3 from last quarter and an increase of 4 from the same period in 2015. - The Airport Authority submitted a final version of the Noise Compatibility Plan (NCP) to the FAA and the 180 day comment period commenced on May 2016.
+The FAA's final determination is anticipated on or before November 7, 2016.